Search Search

 Not wanting to bring up images of birth canals again… but, having your arm deep into the neck feeling for any hot spots while literally hand plunging each day, tasting what was going on inside the berries that were still whole and seeing the wine change dramatically as the alcohol increased and the bitterness increased… stuff that was quite exciting for a winemaker relearning his craft after spending far too long behind a desk , a steering wheel of a car or waiting in a QANTAS Club lounge.

-Fast forward 10 vintages and my whole life has changed, having moved to Porepunkah and making the same varieties for Pandora’s Amphora from the Alpine Valleys and adding two more wines to the range – Pyrrha (Alpine Valleys Saperavi) and Taurian (Tasmanian Friulano) but through a twist of fate Pandora has returned to the original blend from the original vineyard.
+Fast forward 10 vintages and my whole life has changed, having moved to Porepunkah and making the same varieties for Pandora’s Amphora from the Alpine Valleys and adding two more wines to the range – Pyrrha (Alpine Valleys Saperavi) and Taurian (Friulano) but through a twist of fate Pandora has returned to the original blend from the original vineyard.
 Bushfires on Mt Buffalo over January unfortunately caused smoke taint in our Alpine Valleys source vineyards so we looked further afield and were again able to secure fruit from the Chalmers Vineyard, just like back in 2011.

 What does wine made in the amphora taste like?